ziyixi/pyfk/README.rst

 🚨 **This package is still undergoing rapid development.** 🚨

-pyfk is the python version of `FK <http://www.eas.slu.edu/People/LZhu/home.html>`__ used to calculate the Green's function and the synthetic waveforms for the 1D Earth model.
+Pyfk is the python version of `FK <http://www.eas.slu.edu/People/LZhu/home.html>`__ used to calculate the Green's function and the synthetic waveforms for the 1D Earth model.

-pyfk has mainly provided functions as:
+Pyfk has mainly provided functions as:

 * compute the Green's function for the explosion, single force, and double couple source using the frequency-wavenumber method.
 * compute the static displacements and corresponding Green's function.